emqx/emqx-docs/en_US/messaging/publish-and-subscribe.md

 # Test with MQTT Clients

-It is more safe and efficient for the developers to test the EMQX messaging services using client tools before connecting the real-time devices to the EMQX broker and developing the IoT applications.
-If some errors are detected during the testing, the developers can troubleshoot them in the test environment rather than in production.
+It is more safe and efficient for the developers to test the EMQX messaging services using client tools before connecting the real-time devices to the EMQX and developing the IoT applications.

 Even before a local deployment of EMQX, you can also leverage the free online public [MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) and MQTT client tools provided by [EMQ](https://www.emqx.com) as verification tools for quick testing of the MQTT messaging services and application development.